Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Watermarking for AI-Generated Images

 \subsubsection{Iterative Embedding}

-In contrast to direct embedding, iterative embedding methods gradually embed the watermark into the initial noise by optimizing over multiple steps.
-For instance, Zhang et al.~\cite{zhang2024attack} proposed a method called ZoDiac, which injects watermark into initial noise from a different perspective than TreeRing.
-Instead of modifying the LDM architecture as in fine-tuning-based methods, ZoDiac embeds a watermark into an existing image by leveraging a pre-trained and frozen SDM.
-ZoDiac performs an iterative optimization process to find a new initial noise that encodes the watermark.
-Specifically, it first obtains the initial noise corresponding to the original image through DDIM inversion.
-A TreeRing-style concentric watermark is then embedded into the Fourier domain of this noise.
-The watermarked latent representation is repeatedly fed into the frozen diffusion model to generate images, and the reconstruction loss between the generated image and the original image is used to guide backpropagation, updating only the latent representation.
+Iterative embedding methods inject the watermark into the initial noise through multi-step optimization to improve the image quality compared to direct embedding methods, which lack explicit control over image quality.
+Zhang \textit{et al.}~\cite{zhang2024attack} introduced ZoDiac, which embeds a watermark into an existing image by optimizing the initial noise of a pre-trained and frozen LDM.
+Specifically, it first derives the noise corresponding to the target image via DDIM inversion, embeds a TreeRing-like concentric watermark in $\mathbf{z}_T$'s Fourier domain, and iteratively updates it by minimizing the reconstruction loss between the generated and original images.

-ROBIN~\cite{huang2024robin} utilizes the iterative optimization-based embedding concept by an intermediate-step implantation strategy within the DDPM/DDIM sampling process rather than adjusting the randomly sampled initial noise.
-Concretely, it implants a robust watermark into the frequency domain of an intermediate state at a chosen injection step and introduces a hiding-prompt-guidance signal that guides the diffusion model through the remaining denoising steps to actively improve the watermark’s imperceptibility.
-Notably, pairs of watermarks and hiding-prompt-guidance signals are learned via iterative adversarial optimization, jointly balancing watermark strength and generated-image fidelity.
+ROBIN~\cite{huang2024robin} adopts an iterative optimization strategy to embed watermarks during intermediate steps of the DDIM sampling process, rather than altering the initial noise.
+It implants the watermark into the frequency domain at a selected step and introduces a hiding-prompt-guidance signal to steer the remaining denoising, enhancing imperceptibility.
+Watermarks and guidance signals are co-learned via adversarial optimization to balance robustness and fidelity.

-A growing number of works have focused on initial-noise-based watermarking methods.
-Recent works such as~\cite{min2024watermark,zhu2024flexible,lei2024diffusetrace,arabi2025seal,shukla2025waterflow} exemplify this research direction.
-While differing in their specific design strategies, these approaches share a common objective: To construct watermarked initial noise that remains statistically consistent with the original Gaussian distribution used in LDM.
-This principle is crucial for maintaining both the imperceptibility of the watermark and the generative fidelity of the output.
+A growing number of works have concentrated on initial-noise-based watermarking methods.
+Recent studies such as~\cite{min2024watermark,zhu2024flexible,lei2024diffusetrace,arabi2025seal,shukla2025waterflow} exemplify this research direction.
+Although these approaches differ in their specific design strategies, they share a common objective: To construct watermarked initial noise that remains statistically consistent with the original Gaussian distribution used in LDMs.
+This principle is crucial for preserving the imperceptibility of the embedded watermark and the fidelity of the generated images.